 According to Ward, it’s Ivanka who is the leader in the relationship with her husband.
 Even Steve Bannon noticed that Ivanka had a “commanding, towering presence” (77).
 Yet this image was quickly shattered when he realized how ignorant she was not just about politics but also campaign fundraising, or really any way to make herself useful during her father’s 2016 campaign for president.

 During the campaign, Ivanka did what she must have considered damage control.
-When the media got worked up about Trump’s latest supposedly misogynistic comment, it was Ivanka who would tout Trump’s record on hiring women, etc. Moreover, she cultivated her “working mom” image, which she was probably successful in, seeing as that many women are familiar with her and her products.
+When the media got worked up about Trump’s latest supposedly misogynistic comment, it was Ivanka who would tout Trump’s record on hiring women, etc. Moreover, she cultivated her “working mom” image, an effective image, seeing as that many women are familiar with her and her products.
 Indeed, while in the White House, her fashion line yielded her 1.5 million per year.
 Towards the end of her time in the White House, however, sales were down.
 In my opinion, this is probably due to consumers who disliked her father avoiding her products, which is hardly Ivanka’s fault.

 Ivanka continued to hold events about “empowering women” (though the pay gap trope had been debunked many times, she does not seem to absorb new information).
 She continued defending her father from the media.
 Whether he was misogynistic or just a traditional alpha male is a matter of interpretation; at any rate, Ivanka characterized it as an unfair portrayal by the media.

-It’s a tad presumptuous that Ivanka openly claimed to be a “moderating” force on the Trump campaign.
+Ivanka presumptuously claimed to be a “moderating” force on the Trump campaign.
 It suggested, first of all, that Trump needed to be moderated.
 According to whom– his political enemies?
 It seemed to suggest that Ivanka was in collusion with the media to accomplish something other than what Trump promised to his voters.
 The media and elites, for their part, doubted that she would accomplish any moderating influence.
 Not only would she fail to be a good influence, the line became that she was “complicit,” and this is a view clearly shared by Vicky Ward.

 One policy win for Ivanka was the child tax credit– an expansion to 2,000 dollars was attached to the GOP tax bill in 2017.
 Yet Ivanka still gave the impression of being “out of her depth” on policy, given her inability to intelligently discuss the tax bill itself.
 Furthermore, a child tax credit isn’t necessarily something that every conservative would embrace.